gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 ---

 **Scaling down:**
-After the build is finished, the machine is set to _Idle_ state and is waiting for the next builds to be executed.
-Let's suppose that we have no new builds in the queue.
+After the job is finished, the machine is set to _Idle_ state and is waiting for the next jobs to be executed.
+Let's suppose that we have no new jobs in the queue.
 After the time designated by `IdleTime` passes, the _Idle_ machines will be removed.
-In our example, after 30 minutes, all machines will be removed (each machine after 30 minutes from when last build execution ended) and GitLab Runner will start to keep an `IdleCount` of _Idle_ machines running, just like at the beginning of the example.
+In our example, after 30 minutes, all machines will be removed (each machine after 30 minutes from when last job execution ended) and GitLab Runner will start to keep an `IdleCount` of _Idle_ machines running, just like at the beginning of the example.